Beyond-Network-AI/beyond-mcp-server/README.md

 * `check-user-balance` - Analyze user's wallet balance and holdings
   - Works with both FID and username inputs
   - Handles automatic FID resolution for usernames
+* `explore-channels` - Analyze and explore channels on a platform

 ## Extending with New Providers